spiral/docs/database/overview.md

 ```

 ### Aliases
-Another part of DBAL config may look confising, but it will have much more sence once we will jump to examples.
-Such part are responsible for specifying default database name and set of name aliases which can point to itself or to specific database name, let's try to view an example:
+This area is responsible for specifying the default database name and the set of name aliases which can point to itself or to specific database name.
+Let's check out the example below:

 ```php
 'default'     => 'default',